The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

 \subsubsection{Front morphology}

-Fig.~\ref{fig:temp_slices} shows how viscosity affects mixing in the different runs for a low Da (weak cooling, top panels) and high Da (strong cooling, bottom panels).
+In Fig.~\ref{fig:temp_slices} we show how viscosity affects mixing in the different runs for a low Da (weak cooling, top panels) and high Da (strong cooling, bottom panels).
 Each panel shows a temperature slice through the box, centered at the interface between the two fluids at $t = 2.5\tau_{\mathrm{KH}}$.
-In the weak cooling regime (low Da, top panels), turbulence has developed in the run without explicit viscosity whereas it is more suppressed the more viscous the mediums are (left to right).
+In the weak cooling regime (low Da, top panels), turbulence has developed in the run without explicit viscosity whereas it is more suppressed the more viscous the media are (left to right).

 It is important to note that the computation of critical viscosity is done during $t < \tau_{\mathrm{KH}}$, but naturally viscosity is affecting the fluid movement for the entire simulation.
 This implies that, although during $t < \tau_{\mathrm{KH}}$ the instability can grow ($\eta < \eta_{\mathrm{Crit}}$), it might eventually lead to a quasi-laminar flow.
-This can be seen in the top right panel of Fig.~\ref{fig:temp_slices}, where a laminar regime has already been reached.
+This can be seen in the top-right panel of Fig.~\ref{fig:temp_slices}, where a laminar regime has already been reached.

 In the strong cooling regime (high Da, bottom panels), the results look similar regardless of the amount of viscosity.
 In all cases the hot and cold medium are clearly separated and the front consists of (approximately) one cell only.
-Surprisingly, unlike in the weak cooling regime, the simulations show some movement in the interface independently of the amount of viscosity.
-This will be analyzed in \S \ref{sec:strong_cooling}.
+Surprisingly, in contrast to what we see in the weak cooling regime, the simulations show some movement in the interface independently of the amount of viscosity.
+This is analyzed in Sect. \ref{sec:strong_cooling}.